Kjh451672/blog/_posts/2024-10-01-debugging.md

 print(count)
 ```

-To fix this code, all I havd to do was change the closed quotation marks to an open one, so it actually reads the open spaces in the string.
+To fix this code, all I had to do was change the closed quotation marks to an open one, so it actually reads the open spaces in the string.
 Now this for-loop will identify all the spaces in a given string.
-Whenever you're writing code, it's always best to double check what youve written since the computer will also miss things that you don't account for.
+Whenever you're writing code, it's always best to double check what you've written since the computer will also miss things that you don't account for.

 ## Debugging: Example #3